Victoria, British Columbia: Infrastructure

 The Jordan River Diversion Dam is Vancouver Island's main hydroelectric power station.
 It was built in 1911.

 The city's water is supplied by the Capital Regional District's Water Services Department from its Sooke Lake Reservoir.
 The lake is connected to a treatment plant at Japan Gulch by the 8.8 km Kapoor Tunnel.
 The lake water is very soft and requires no filtering.
 It is treated with chlorine, ammonia and ultraviolet light to control micro-organisms.

 Until the tunnel was completed in 1967, water flowed from the lake through the circuitous, leaky and much smaller 44 km Sooke Flowline.

-The Hartland landfill is the waste disposal site for Greater Victoria area.
+The Hartland landfill in Saanich is the waste disposal site for Greater Victoria area.
 Since 1985, it has been run by the Capital Regional District environmental services.
 It is on top of a hill, between Victoria and Sidney, at the end of Hartland Avenue (48°32′17″N 123°27′48″W) There is a recycling centre, a sewer solid waste collection, hazardous waste collection, and an electricity generating station.
 This generating station now creates 1.6 megawatts of electricity, enough for 1,600 homes.
 The site has won international environmental awards.
 The CRD conducts public tours of the facility.
 It is predicted to be full by 2045.

-As of December 15, 2020 the CRD announced that core municipalities within Greater Victoria no longer discharge screened wastewater into the Strait of Juan de Fuca.
+As of 15 December 2020 the CRD announced that core municipalities within Greater Victoria no longer discharge screened wastewater into the Strait of Juan de Fuca.
 The wastewater treatment facility was required to comply with federal regulations that forbid untreated discharge into waterways.
 The wastewater treatment project included pump stations at Clover Point and Macaulay Point in addition to the wastewater treatment plant at McLoughlin Point and the residuals treatment facility at Hartland landfill.
 The wastewater treatment plant serves Victoria, Esquimalt, Saanich, Oak Bay, View Royal, Langford, Colwood and the Esquimalt and Songhees First Nations.

 The Saanich Peninsula wastewater treatment plant serves North Saanich, Central Saanich and the Town of Sidney as well as the Victoria International Airport, the Institute of Ocean Sciences and the Tseycum and Pauquachin First Nations.
 This is a secondary level treatment plant which produces Class A biosolids.

 Transportation

 Air

-Victoria International Airport has non-stop flights to and from Toronto, Seattle, Montreal (seasonal), select seasonal sun destinations, and many cities throughout Western Canada.
+Victoria International Airport in North Saanich has non-stop flights to and from Toronto, Seattle, Montreal (seasonal), select seasonal sun destinations, and many cities throughout Western Canada.
 Multiple scheduled helicopter and seaplane flights are available daily from Victoria Inner Harbour Airport to Vancouver International Airport, Vancouver Harbour, and Seattle.

 Victoria is also home to the world's largest all-seaplane airline, Harbour Air.
 Harbour air offers flights during daylight hours at least every 30 minutes between Victoria's inner harbour and Vancouver's downtown terminal or YVR south terminal.
 Harbour Air also operate scenic tour flights over the Victoria harbour and gulf islands area.